Last updated July 2026

 About Maungawhau

-Maungawhau is one of approximately 53 volcanoes that make up the Auckland volcanic field — and at 196 metres, it is the tallest.
+Maungawhau is one of approximately 53 volcanoes that make up the Auckland volcanic field and at 196 metres it is the tallest.
 The maunga last erupted around 28,000 years ago and was one of the most heavily settled volcanic cones in the region, with extensive pā terracing still visible on its slopes.
 At its peak, Maungawhau may have housed thousands of Māori residents.
-The deep crater — te ipu kai a Mataaho — holds cultural significance as the food bowl of Mataaho, the atua associated with things hidden in the earth.
+The deep crater, known as te ipu kai a Mataaho, holds cultural significance as the food bowl of Mataaho, the atua associated with things hidden in the earth.

 Te Ipu Kōrero o Maungawhau Visitor Centre

 At the base of the summit cone, the Te Ipu Kōrero o Maungawhau Visitor Experience Centre offers interactive exhibits and digital displays covering the maunga’s volcanic history, Māori history, and its role within the broader Auckland volcanic field.
-It’s a genuine addition to the visit — particularly for those who want context beyond the view.
-The Friend & Whau Café is adjacent, providing a good reason to linger after the walk.
+The centre includes a short video and an augmented reality model.
+The adjacent Friend & Whau Café provides refreshments and a place to linger after the walk.

 Auckland Council — Maungawhau / Mount Eden: official park page with access, facilities, and visitor information.

-Auckland NZ — Maungawhau / Mount Eden: tourism overview and visitor tips.
+Auckland NZ — Maungawhau / Mount Eden: tourism overview with practical visitor tips and access details.

 Is Mount Eden free to visit?